Administrative Office No.: 0824-2425966

 (5) The ODC shall give its recommendations in the prescribed proforma.
 The ODC shall have the following options for its recommendations:

-(ii) Ph.D. degree be awarded.
+(ii) Ph.D. degree be awarded with corrections.
 However, the candidate should prepare a supplement to be added to the thesis document as specified in the report of ODC and or textural corrections, if needed.

 (iii) Ph.D. degree be not awarded for the reasons to be recorded in the report.